Plebles/Metronome-/README.md

 # Metronome-
-Insured musician is on best
+Insured musician is on beat